duxsco/gentoo-git/README.md

 ```

 Execute `dispatch-conf` or `etc-update` and apply the changes to `/etc/portage/repos.conf/gentoo.conf`.

+> ⚠️ For the (initial) clone, make sure that `* Trusted signature found on top commit` is printed out! ⚠️

 As a last step, `/var/db/repos/gentoo` needs to be emptied and Gentoo ebuilds fetched: